abstractsun/braindump/README.md

 - `./task TASKNAME` - Opens the named task
     - You can write `[START]` in a task file to mark where you left off
     - Variant: `./task` - Opens the tasks folder (if possible)
+- `./remind` - Periodically checks for lines containing `[remind DATETIME]` in tasks, notes, ideas, and logs; and shows messages when reminders expire
+    - `./remind me` and `./remind parse` allow for creating reminders interactively or inside your text editor
 - `./log LOGNAME` - Opens the named log, appends a timestamp, and (if using vim) enters insert mode after the timestamp
 - `./pin` - Displays lines in notes/ideas/tasks containing `[PIN]`
 - `./tag TAGNAME` - Displays lines in notes/ideas containing `{TAGNAME}`, as well as the immediately preceding lines